22388o/brollup/src/txo/readme.md

 `VTXO` or Virtual Transaction Output, is a virtual, off-chain transaction output that holds `Self` funds. `VTXOs` are projected by `VTXO Projector`.

 ## VTXO Projector 🎥
-`VTXO Projector` is a bare, on-chain transaction output type contained in each pool transaction.  `Projector` is used for for projecting `VTXOs` and `Conenctors` in a pseudo-covenant manner.
+`VTXO Projector` is a bare, on-chain transaction output type contained in each pool transaction.  `Projector` is used for for projecting `VTXOs` and `Connectors` in a pseudo-covenant manner.

                                            ⋰ ┌──────────────────┐
                                          ⋰   │      VTXO #0     │